BilecikAlgebraNumberTheory/BilecikAlgebraNumberTheory.github.io/README.md

 ## *General Seminar*

-Carl Friedrich Gauss's statement "Mathematics is the queen of sciences, the queen of Mathematics is Number Theory,"
+Carl Friedrich Gauss's statement "Mathematics is the queen of sciences, the queen of Mathematics is Number Theory."

 | Date       | Speaker | Title | Affiliation |